Code of Conduct from the PCLS Policy Manual

 The following disruptive, unsafe, or disturbing behavior is prohibited in the library:

-- Leaving children eight (8) and under or other persons in need of supervision unattended.
+- Leaving children under the age of 8 or other persons in need of supervision unattended.

-- Leaving children eight (8) and under with no caretaker in the building.
+- Leaving children under the age of 8 with no caretaker in the building.

 - Being under the influence of alcohol or a chemical substance.